 As with any surgical procedure, there is a risk of complications.
 Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.

-Bleeding: Bleeding can be problematical in about 2% of cases.
-It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes blood transfusion is required.
+Bleeding can be problematical in about 2% of cases.
+It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes require blood transfusion.

-Scarring: All surgery carries risks and every incision leaves a scar.
+All surgery carries risks and every incision leaves a scar.
 Scars do however fade remarkably well over a one to two year period and become much less noticeable.
-The scar of body lifting is never invisible but is placed in a position that is inconspicuous when wearing most clothing or swimming costumes.
+The scar of body lifting is never invisible but Dr in a position that is inconspicuous when wearing most clothing or swimming costumes.

 The scars will often look red and thickened at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.

-Fluid Collection: A seroma is a collection of fluid under the skin and fat.
+A seroma is a collection of fluid under the skin and fat.
 If this occurs it may take a few weeks to absorb.
-Aspiration or sucking out via a needle may be required.
+This may require aspiration or sucking out via a needle.
 Wearing the pressure garment will help reduce this risk.

-Circulation: Although rare, there is a risk of clotting in the veins of the legs.
-The risk of this is about one in 500 and is increased with use of the oral contraceptive pill.
+Although rare, there is a risk of clotting in the veins of the legs.
+The risk of this is about one in 500 and increases with use of the oral contraceptive pill.
 Such a thrombosis may rarely be complicated by pulmonary embolism ( a clot going to the lung).
-All possible precautions are taken to minimize the risks of thrombosis including use of leg compression devices during surgery, use of TED stockings and anti-clotting injections while in hospital.
+All possible precautions are taken to minimise the risks of thrombosis including use of leg compression devices during surgery, use of TED stockings and anti-clotting injections while in hospital.

 Important points to remember before proceeding with surgery: